-When it comes to paper crafting choosing the right type and quality of paper can make or break the success, and even beauty, of your creative vision.
+When it comes to paper crafting choosing the right type and quality of the paper can make or break the success, and even beauty, of your creative vision.
 This is even more true with paper flowers.
-Today I am revealing a the best paper for paper flowers.
+Today I am revealing the best paper for paper flowers.
 This list also applies to most paper crafts in general, especially if you are using a cutting machine like Cricut!

 My Ultimate Paper Flower Supply List not only covers some of these paper options but also dives deep into all the supplies I stock my craft room with – if you want to know my additional supply list be sure to check that out here.
 I decided having a more detailed post on paper types would be beneficial since this is such a hot question among my readers.